gameboyVito/react-native-ultimate-listview/README.md

 # Example

 There is an example in the `/Example` folder for your further reference.
-It's also a pretty nite starter project, if you are new to React-Native.
+It's also a pretty nite starter project, so feel free to git clone and use it as your brand-new project.

 ```
 cd react-native-ultimate-listview/Example